Skip to main content

 California Child Custody Procedure

-One of the most difficult decisions that must be made during the divorce process is how custody of the children will be shared between the child's parents.
-Parents know their children best and can sometimes agree to a schedule for custody or visitation that they know will ease their child's transition during the divorce and be best for the child after the divorce.
-California child custody procedure can be a difficult, harrowing experience, which is why it's crucial to do your research first.
+One of the most difficult decisions during the divorce process is how to address custody of the children between parents.
+California child custody procedure can be a difficult, harrowing experience, so it's crucial to do your research first.

 Making a Parenting Plan

-1. Divorce, legal separation or annulment;
+1. Divorce (dissolution), legal separation or annulment

-2. Domestic violence restraining order;
+2. Domestic violence restraining order

-3. Petition for custody and support of minor children (this is for parents not wanting to get a divorce, legal separation or annulment);
+3. Petition for custody and support of minor children (This is for parents not wanting to get a divorce, legal separation, or annulment)

-5. Parentage (paternity) case;
+4. Parentage (paternity)

 See Working Together to Resolve Custody for more details.